khaosans/ddd-llm-claims/docs/architecture.md

 ## Complete Component Inventory

-This section provides an exhaustive list of all components in the system, organized by DDD pattern and bounded context.
-This inventory helps understand the complete system structure and serves as a reference for developers and architects.
+Exhaustive list of all system components, organized by DDD pattern and bounded context.
+Serves as a reference for developers and architects.

 ### Bounded Contexts